-With the slogan “She Can Do Anything,” International Girls Day is a day to celebrate girls – all kinds of girls with all kinds of interests and abilities.
+The International Day of the Girl Child is a day set aside to recognize the rights of all girls globally.
 It’s an opportunity to build confidence in girls and help them realize their potential.

 This year’s theme is “The Power of the Adolescent Girl: Vision for 2030.”

-Here are 7 reasons the International Day Of the Girl Child is important.
+Here are eight reasons the International Day of the Girl Child is important.

 1.)
 The day aims to highlight and address the needs and challenges girls face, while promoting girls’ empowerment and the fulfillment of their human rights.

 3.)
-Yet, most girls face disadvantage and discrimination on a daily basis, and those living through crises are suffering even more.
+Yet, most girls face disadvantage and discrimination daily, and those living through crises are suffering even more.

 5.)
-Adolescent girls in conflict zones are 90 per cent more likely to be out of school when compared to girls in conflict-free countries, compromising their future prospects for work and financial independence as adults.
+Adolescent girls in conflict zones are 90 percent more likely to be out of school when compared to girls in conflict-free countries, compromising their prospects for work and financial independence as adults.

 6.)
 To end violence against women and girls, to recognize indigenous rights, and to build peaceful and cohesive communities.